 Knowledge plays a huge role in this hobby.
 What you know will dictate how you will grow your tank and how you grow in the hobby.
 Taking the time to read books, visit blogs like this one, and getting to know other hobbyists empowers you as a consumer and aquarium owner.
 If there is anything you takeaway from this blog entry, it is that knowledge is king in this hobby.
 It will save you time, headache, money, and increase your passion.

 This is a very hard lesson to learn even for advanced hobbyist.
 For a new aquarium keeper, it is very easy to get excited about building your saltwater reef tank and make changes very quickly.
 As an advanced hobbyist, sometimes we are attracted to deals we see locally or on-line.
 Other times we try to push the limits of tried and true knowledge.

 If you have a family or a significant other, I highly encourage you to get them involved in your saltwater reef tank.
 Our hobby tends to be a very isolated one where one person does everything and your significant other is wondering why you are spending so much time on your tank, not talking and spending time with them, and why everything is so expensive.

 If you have children, this is a wonderful opportunity to teach your children all sorts of great life skills – trade skills from DIY projects, chemistry and biology lessons, responsibility, and discipline.
 Working with children when it comes to aquariums is a big passion of mine.
 I actually wrote up an article on FamilyShare.com detailing out various activities you can participate with a child.

 Bigger is better in this hobby.
 A bigger tank = more volume and more stability.
 A bigger sump = more flexible space, more volume, and more stability.
 A bigger protein skimmer = more bio-load capacity (up to a point of course).
 A bigger RODI unit with more gallons per day means you can get fresh water faster.
 The list goes on and on.
 Get the biggest tank and highest rated equipment you can afford or fit in your space.
 If you can’t afford it yet, wait (See words of wisdom #2 – Be Patient).

 A saltwater reef tank, even a nano tank can easily cost over $1000 to setup.
 You can cut some costs down by purchasing a cheap used tank or getting frags from friends, but the simple fact is that saltwater tanks are expensive.
 On average, you will spend at least 3 times more than a freshwater aquarium.
-It will go up even more if you shoot for a mixed reef or SPS heavy tank.
+It will go up even more if you shoot for a mixed reef, SPS heavy tank, or want a Rimless Aquarium.
 Along with setup costs there will maintenance cost.

 Any successful reef keeper has a high chance of getting addicted to this hobby.
 You become a successful reef keeper and have a great tank.
 Then you think about upgrading your tank so you move on to a larger one.
 Then you wonder what to do with the old tank so you decide to keep it and create different type of tank with it.
 Or you get into corals then move onto fragging them.
 Then you turn that old tank into a frag tank.
 Then your clownfish start spawning and you want to raise the fry so you create a fry tank.